 Bladder cancer and its treatment might cause physical changes to your body.
 It may be difficult to cope with these changes and they can affect the way you feel about yourself.

-Having regular cystoscopies can give you symptoms similar to having a bladder infection (cystitis), such as:
+Having regular cystoscopies can give you symptoms like having a bladder infection (cystitis), such as:

 - needing to pass urine often (frequency)